lpacher/lae/fpga/practicum/1_arty/README.md

 Turning on/off a simple LED driven by a button is usually the simplest hardware project that one can implement on any programmable development platform.
-In fact this is considered the equivalent of an ["Hello world!" program](https://en.wikipedia.org/wiki/Hello,_world) in any general-purpose software programming language.
+In fact this is considered the equivalent of an ["Hello world" program](https://en.wikipedia.org/wiki/Hello,_world) in any general-purpose software programming language.

-In the second module of the course you will also start with a "LED blink" project using an **Arduino development platform**.
+In the second module of the course you will also start with a "LED blink" project using an **Arduino UNO development platform**.
 In the following you can find the C-like code needed to implement this very basic functionality:

 <br />